 The TMS equipment consists of an electric stimulator and a wire coil.
 Turning the stimulator on and off produces brief electrical currents in the coil, and these currents create a short-lived magnetic field around that coil (also called a 'magnetic pulse').
 The wire coil is coated in plastic in order insulate the stimulator current, it is shaped like an '8', and it is a little larger than a letter-size piece of paper.
 When the coil is held close to the head, and it generates a magnetic pulse, the pulse can induce very small electric currents in the part of the brain that is closest to the coil.
 These currents are similar to the currents that the neurons in the brain produce when communicating with each other.
 By inducing these currents with the TMS coil, we can temporarily change the way that brain region functions, either making the region work harder or less hard.
-In this study, TMS will be used in a manner which is an investigational procedure, aimed at temporarily changing the way that a part of your brain works.
-TMS has been approved by the Food and Drug Administration (FDA) as a treatment for depression but in this study TMS is being used to investigate if changes in the activities of certain areas of the brain affect memory.
-Although the form of TMS we use has not been approved by FDA for smoking cessation, another type of TMS called deep TMS has been approved by the FDA.

 Before applying TMS, the study doctors will need to determine what strength of stimulation to use for you by establishing your personal "motor threshold" - a measure of the excitability of the area of the human brain called the motor cortex.
 To establish this threshold, the study doctor or a member of the study staff will first place the stimulator over the part of your brain that controls the motor activity in your right hand.
 You will hear a clicking sound and feel a tapping sensation at your scalp.
 The stimulator will be adjusted to give just enough energy so that the motor region of the brain sends signals to your hand muscles, to make your hand twitch.
 The smallest amount of energy required to make your hand twitch is called the "motor threshold."
 Everyone has a different motor threshold.
 This procedure will take about 20 minutes and will be done only on day one of the study.
 Then we will administer cognitive tests to assess how your brain makes decisions and chooses hypothetical rewards.
-You will also perform a visual attention test to assess how your eyes focus attention when seeing images related to smoking versus neutral images.
-You will then receive actual TMS versus placebo TMS depending on the group you were assigned to by chance initially.
-Both groups will get stimulation for 10 minutes.
+You will also perform a visual attention test to assess how your eyes focus attention when seeing images related to alcohol versus neutral images.

-For both active and sham TMS sessions, you will be seated comfortably in a chair, facing a computer screen placed about 5 feet away.
+During the TMS session, you will be seated comfortably in a chair, facing a computer screen placed about 5 feet away.
 Earplugs will be worn to protect your hearing.
 Your head will be held steady by a frame with a chin rest and the TMS coil holder frame, and study staff will ensure your comfort during the entire procedure.
 The study staff will administer the magnetic stimulation.
 You will be required to sit still while you receive the stimulation.
 To block out the clicking noise of the TMS procedure, we will provide you with earplugs.
-After the TMS session, you will then be administered the cognitive tests, craving and impulsivity scales again.
-Following this, we will transport you to MRISC for one more brain MRI scan.
+After each TMS session, you will then be administered the cognitive tests, and craving scale again.
+The motor threshold will take place only on day one.
+On day one and all other days, you will perform the urine drug screens, alcohol breathalyzer test, receive the stimulation and perform cognitive tests, the visual test, and scales before and after stimulation.